 Some people may need to experiment to find the best eating window and mealtimes for their lifestyle.

-While the 16:8 intermittent fasting plan does not specify which foods to eat and avoid, it is beneficial to focus on healthful eating and to limit or avoid junk foods.
-The consumption of too much unhealthful food may cause weight gain and contribute to disease.
+While the 16:8 intermittent fasting plan does not specify which foods to eat and avoid, it is beneficial to focus on eating nutritious foods and limiting or avoiding junk foods.

 A balanced diet focuses primarily on: